12.1 Notice of Layoff

-(2) Periods of time during which a unit member is required to be absent from his/her position by reason of an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that unit member’s seniority rights.
+- Periods of time during which a unit member is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that unit member’s seniority rights.

-(3) Time worked in an extra help status shall not count as County service.
+- Time worked in an extra help or seasonal status shall not count as County service.

 If two (2) or more unit members have the same seniority, the examination score for their present classifications shall determine seniority.

-(3) Pursuant to the Civil Service Rules as revised, a unit member may, with the approval of the Human Resources Department Director and the gaining department head, demote or transfer to a vacant position for which he/she possesses the necessary skills and fitness.
+- Pursuant to the Civil Service Rules as revised, a unit member may, with the approval of the Human Resources Department Director and the gaining department head, demote or transfer to a vacant position for which they possess the necessary skills and fitness.

-(4) At the sole discretion of the Human Resources Department Director, a unit member may be allowed to transfer and displace a less senior unit member in a position in which he/she had prior probationary or permanent status and which the Human Resources Department Director determines is equivalent with respect to duties and responsibilities to the position the unit member presently occupies.
+- At the sole discretion of the Human Resources Department Director, a unit member may be allowed to transfer and displace a less senior unit member in a position in which they had prior probationary or permanent status and which the Human Resources Department Director determines is equivalent with respect to duties and responsibilities to the position the unit member presently occupies.